 CAR DOOR BIKE ACCIDENTS

-Put Our California Bicycle Accident Lawyers on Your Side
+Put Our Bicycle Accident Lawyers on Your Side

-If you’ve been injured in this type of accident in California, our California bicycle accident attorneys at Bike Legal can help you receive the compensation you deserve.
-We have over 35 years of legal experience and many of our key staff members are cyclists themselves.
+If you have been injured in this type of accident, our bicycle accident attorneys at Bike Legal can help you receive the compensation you deserve.
+Our legal team has extensive experience in dealing with cycling accidents and many are cyclists themselves.
 We understand the unique concerns and challenges you are facing, as well as how to effectively navigate the legal process, take on liable insurance companies, and obtain fair compensation for your losses.

 Common Injuries in Car Door Bike Accidents

 Proper procedure requires a driver to check their side mirror and look over their shoulder before opening their door.
 When a careless motorist opens the door of his or her car into the path of an oncoming cyclist, even the most skilled cyclist may not have time to stop or avoid the obstacle.
 This can lead to serious, even life-altering injuries for the cyclist.
 Even low-speed dooring accidents can have devastating results, as it can cause cyclists to be thrown from their bicycles and into the path of oncoming vehicles.

 Some of the most common injuries that result from car door bike accidents include: